Two weeks in New Zealand North Island is the perfect amount of time to explore.

 Before arriving to New Zealand, please check the current travel requirements.
 They’re changing all the time!

-You’ll need to make sure that you’re up to date with your COVID vaccinations and have documentation, have the proper visa (if necessary), and complete the New Zealand Electronic Travel Authority (NZeTA).
+You’ll need to have the proper visa (if necessary) and complete the New Zealand Electronic Travel Authority (NZeTA).

 Best Time to Visit North Island New Zealand